In this article

 This should be a useful rule of thumb for an established business thinking about getting started on referral marketing.

-2. Gadgets and electronics generally have the highest referral rate of all industries, at 3.4%.
+2. Software and digital goods generally have the highest referral rate of all industries, at 4.75%.

-It’s a clear outlier compared to the other industries – gadgets and electronics have referral programs that perform a full percentage point better than all other industries!
+It's a clear outlier compared to the other industries—software and digital goods have referral programs that perform a full percentage point better than all other industries!

-If that doesn’t seem impressive, look at it relatively: the average gadget referral program gets 60% more referral sales than the average referral program.
+If that doesn't seem impressive, look at it relatively: the average software and digital goods referral program get more referral sales than the average referral program.

 This could likely be attributed to the nature of tech communities.
 They're close-knit and full of early adopters who're willing to try something new because a friend or influencer recommended it to them.